 What, if any, is the link between art and criminal law?
 Moreover, if there indeed is a link between these two disciplines, can we transfer insights from the world of art to that of law, adjusting the knowledge drawn from each discipline to improve legal policy?

-I posit that the link between these two ostensibly very different disciplines—criminal law on the one hand and art, particularly drawing, on the other—is human memory.
-Thus, criminal law can and will benefit if it incorporates insights drawn from scientific research in the field of art.
-These insights can be used to improve police investigations involving eyewitnesses around the world, increase the quality of witness identifications, and reduce the rate of mistaken identifications, thereby reducing the number of wrongful convictions.
+I posit that the link between these two ostensibly very different disciplines—criminal law and art, particularly drawing—is human memory.
+Thus, criminal law can and will benefit if it incorporates insights drawn from scientific research related to memory in the field of art.
+These insights can be used to improve police investigations of crimes involving eyewitness identification around the world, increase the quality of eyewitness identifications, and reduce the rate of eyewitness misidentification, thereby reducing the number of wrongful convictions.

-Eyewitness Testimony
+Eyewitness IdentificationTestimony

-With regard to the legal field, there is almost unanimous agreement, particularly in the United States and Canada, that mistaken identification is the most common cause of miscarriages of justice and is the primary cause of wrongful convictions.

-My doctoral dissertation contended that it is not possible to accept a situation in which a criminal conviction can rely upon a single piece of evidence that is so unsound.
+In the legal field, there is almost unanimous agreement, particularly in the United States and Canada, that eyewitness misidentification is the most common cause of miscarriages of justice and the primary cause of wrongful convictions.
+In my doctoral dissertation, I contended that it is not possible to accept a situation in which a criminal conviction can rely upon a single piece of evidence that is so unsound.

-There are defects both with respect to the inadequacies of human perception and memory, and in the functioning of the various investigatory units with regard to obtaining identification evidence.
-At times these units work without adequate supervision and oversight and there are no binding rules set forth in legislation to guide them.
-It is not surprising; therefore, that this situation leads to an unacceptable number of cases in which an individual is convicted of a criminal offense and only through forensic examinations at a later stage is he proven innocent.
-In my dissertation, I provided a basis for the assertion that the time is ripe to engage in a comprehensive reform of Israeli law relating to conviction of a defendant based on a single piece of identification evidence.
-I propose a model for structuring a new approach to identification evidence, including an amendment to the law and implementation of a requirement for an evidentiary supplement that is contained in a proposed bill for “Conducting Lineups, 2016,” which was formulated for this purpose and which was presented at the end of the thesis.
-This model is in effect a code, a comprehensive legislative enactment, that regulates all of the various aspects of the lineup in criminal law and which is based on four principal layers: (1) a comparison and confrontation between the underlying legal presumptions and the underlying psychological scientific presumptions regarding identification evidence (2) the requirement for additional evidence in Israeli law, (analogous to the requirement for “additional scintilla of evidence,” to convict on the basis of a defendant’s confession given outside of court) (3) the court’s invalidating rule as set forth in the Yissacharov case; (4) English law.
+With eyewitness identification evidence, there are defects with respect both to the inadequacies of human perception and memory, and in the functioning of the various investigatory bodies.
+At times, these bodies work without adequate supervision and oversight, with no binding legislative rules to guide them.
+It is not surprising, therefore, that this situation leads to an unacceptable number of cases in which a defendant is convicted of a criminal offense, to be proven innocent at a later stage through post-conviction DNA testing.
+In my doctoral dissertation, I argued that it is necessary to embark on a comprehensive reform of Israeli law relating to convicting a defendant based on a single piece of eyewitness identification evidence.
+I proposed a model for structuring a new approach to eyewitness identification evidence, including an amendment to the law and adoption of a requirement for an evidentiary supplement.
+These were included in a draft law, “Conducting Lineups, 2016,” which I designed for this purpose.
+This draft bill is in effect a comprehensive legislative enactment regulating all the various aspects of police lineups in criminal law.
+It is based on four main approaches: (1) comparing the underlying legal and psychological scientific presumptions regarding eyewitness identification evidence; (2) requiring additional evidence in Israeli law (analogous rule in United States law requiring a scintilla-of-evidence in order to obtain a conviction based on a defendant’s confession given outside of court); (3) invalidating rule as set forth in Yissacharov vs. Chief Military Prosecutor; and (4) applying English law.

-Prior to setting forth the proposed model, I dealt In my dissertation with the difficulty inherent in the interface between Israeli law and identification evidence .As shown, This difficulty is multi-faceted.
-It stems, first and foremost, from the fact that although identification evidence is evidence of an inherently problematic nature, (difficulty evaluating its trustworthiness; susceptibility to many biases liable to influence the identifying witness and to lead him to make a mistaken identification; and great risk of wrongful convictions arising from this evidence) the Israeli case law has failed to establish a requirement for supplementary evidence as a condition for conviction based upon this single evidence.
+Prior to proposing the above model, I addressed the multi-faceted difficulty inherent in the interface between Israeli law and eyewitness identification evidence.
+This difficulty stems, first and foremost, from the inherently problematic nature of eyewitness identification evidence.
+Reasons for this include problems in evaluating eyewitness identification reliability, its susceptibility to many biases liable to influence eyewitnesses and result in mistaken identifications, and the great risk of wrongful convictions arising from such problematic evidence.
+However, Israeli case law has failed to establish any requirement for offering supplementary evidence as a condition for obtaining a conviction based upon this single item of eyewitness evidence.